Skip to main content

 Cynthia may seem like an unlikely farmer, but from a young age she loved farm birds!
 As a city girl from Chicago, she would visit the chickens at the Lincoln Park Zoo and watch them until her mother pulled her away.
 But it took Cynthia many years and a career later to get to the farm.

-A former trauma nurse and clinical researcher turned farmer and chicken guru, Cynthia has a passion for poultry unmatched by many.
+A former nurse and clinical researcher turned farmer and chicken guru, Cynthia has a passion for poultry unmatched by many.
 After retiring from nursing, she took her 20-year poultry hobby a step further by enrolling in TSU’s New Farmer’s Academy.
 Today her passion is on display at Heniscity Farm near Pegram, TN.
 Her farm sits atop an expansive meadow overlooking a riparian forest that protects the small tributary to the Harpeth River on her property.
 Her birds are cage-free, free range and well provided for.

 Cynthia calls herself a “from scratch” farmer.
 She had a passion for the birds, but she would need to learn everything on how to run a farm that would provide for the community, the land, the water and of course her birds.
 To gain all the knowledge she could, she did her research and took any opportunity to learn from others by volunteering on a variety of farms.